What is cybersecurity workforce training?

 Cybersecurity training educates employees on security risks, how to respond to security breaches, and security best practices.
 The number one organizational vulnerability is employee error.
 Increasingly, hackers are targeting employees with more sophisticated phishing emails and social engineering techniques, making it harder for employees to discern threats to company data.
 Training is an essential component of keeping your business safe from threat actors.

-Need Security Training for Your Team?Start Here
+Need Security Training for Your Team?Lock In My Free Account

 Why do I need cybersecurity workforce training?